smcclatchy/2025-05-05-alzheimers/index.md

 Edit the general explanatory paragraph below if you want to change the pitch.
 {% endcomment %}
 {% include none/intro.html %}

-{% if site.pilot %}
-This is a pilot workshop, testing out a lesson that is still under development.
-The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.
-{% endif %}

 {% comment %}
 AUDIENCE